-The courses listed below outline the requirements for graduation for students entering this program in the 2012-2013 academic year.
-Requirements for graduation may vary depending on the semester in which a student is admitted to their program.
-Current/continuing students should consult their degree progress report available through their student center (myMadisonCollege) account for specific graduation requirements.
-Program requirements are subject to change.
+The courses listed below outline the requirements for completion for students officially admitted in the 2013-2014 academic year.
+Requirements for completion may vary depending on the semester in which a student is admitted.
+Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.